nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ## Interface Specification

-Token type is uniquely identified by a pair composed of the token contract address and token id, a natural number (`nat`).
+Token type is uniquely identified on the chain by a pair composed of the token contract address and token id, a natural number (`nat`).
 If the underlying contract implementation supports only a single token type (e.g. ERC-20-like contract), the token id MUST be `0n`.
 The FA2 token contract is fully responsible for assigning and managing token IDs.
 FA2 clients MUST NOT depend on particular ID values to infer information about a token.

 All entry points are batch operations that allow querying or transfer of multiple token types atomically.
 If the underlying contract implementation supports only